lukeren314/poke-gans/README.md

 Welcome!
 This is the github page for my project, PocketGans.
 This project combines the front-end/back-end power of Flask and React with neural networks like DCGAN and GRU to allow users to collect and share digital monsters.

-This app is deployed on Heroku at the website: poke-gans.herokuapp.com If you want to contact me about this project, my email is: lukeren314@gmail.com
+This app is deployed on Heroku at the website: ~poke-gans.herokuapp.com~ EDIT: this app has been taken down and will not be redeployed in the future.
+If you want to contact me about this project, my email is: lukeren314@gmail.com

 ## Registering